arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/1-Introduction.md

     ---

+    **NOTE:**
-    **NOTE:** You may receive a warning from HDFS initially, but it should clear after a minute or so.
+    You may receive a warning from HDFS and/or Zookeeper initially, but they should clear after a minute or so.

     ---